How to develop a professional WordPress website

 Right Web Hosting

-When you instal WordPress, a default theme is automatically installed on your site.
+When you install WordPress, a default theme is automatically installed on your site.
 At first look, it appears to be quite austere.

 By modifying this basic theme, you may build a stunning website.
-However, there are restrictions that may prohibit you from fully customising your site.
+However, some restrictions may prohibit you from fully customising your site.
 It may be too minimalist or typographically focused for your business.
-Its single-column style, which works well for content-heavy websites, may not work well for your eCommerce site.
+Its single-column style, which works well for content-heavy websites, may not work well for your e-commerce site.

 When looking for a plugin, you’re likely to come across both free and paid alternatives.
 Generally, free plugins are an excellent place to start.
 This is because they are free and, depending on your needs, the free version may suffice.